wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors          August 2015

+   o  Added some cleanup from Paul Hoffman and Evan Hunt.

+   o  Some better text on how to make Unbound do this, provided by
+      W.C.A.
+Wijngaards.

+   -06 to -07

    o  Addressed a large number of comments from Paul Hoffman, Scott Rose
       and some more from Jinmei.